Jumabek/darknet/README.md

-Note, This repo is forked from https://github.com/AlexeyAB/darknet and in addition contains my new layer implementations and custom modifications of the original darknet.
+Note, This repo is forked from https://github.com/AlexeyAB/darknet and in addition contains implementation of my new layers and custom modifications of the original darknet.

 # Yolo-Windows v2